-In most cases, approval for minimal risk research will remain in effect for one year.
-Prior to expiration of approval, a “Continuing Review” application must be submitted in order to renew the IRB approval.
+In some cases, approval for minimal risk research will remain in effect for one year.
+If applicable, a “Continuing Review” application must be submitted in order to renew the IRB approval.
 Changes to the protocol or consent document(s) must be submitted to the IRB for review and approval.

 Full Board Review

 Research studies that do not qualify for exempt or expedited review must be reviewed at a convened meeting of the IRB.
 Applications undergo the same process as for expedited review and involve a preliminary review by the IRB staff prior to being submitted the Committee for review.
 Upon review at a convened meeting, the investigator will be informed of the IRB’s decision as follows:

 Approved: If the study is approved as submitted, the investigator will receive a notice through eIRB.
 The formal approval letter and stamped consent documents will be uploaded to eIRB.

 Approved with Contingencies: The study will receive final approval once non-substantive issues related to research procedures are clarified and/or specified revisions to the consent documents are made.
 This decision will be conveyed to the investigator through eIRB.